jfisher-usgs/ObsNetwork/README.md

 If R is not already installed on your computer, download and install the latest binary distribution from [CRAN](http://cran.r-project.org/ "The Comprehensive R Archive Network").
-It is suggested that Windows users should set R to operate as an SDI application during installation by choosing to customize the startup options and specifying the SDI interface (not the default).
+Windows users should set R to operate as an SDI application during installation by choosing to customize the startup options and specifying the SDI interface (not the default).

 Install required R packages from CRAN using a call to `install.packages`: